 This is where the character study gets even deeper.
 If you survived writing down your personality, get ready to figure out your strengths and weaknesses.

 We probably have a general idea about our strengths and weaknesses.
-You may be great at reading, but bad at sports.
+You may be great at reading but bad at sports.
 Use these general strengths and weaknesses as a springboard to figuring out more complex issues about yourself.
 Relate your strengths and weaknesses to personal experiences.
-Like if you're a good reader, figure out how this affects your relationship.
+For example, if you're a good reader, figure out how this might affect your relationships.

 Also, look at how you perceive yourself.
 If you don't like something about your appearance, determine if that has any impact on your actions or how people perceive you.